rubenhorn/VU2022_XM_0091/README.md

  - Use /scripts/test-net-policies.sh to challenge the network policy restrictions
  - Use /scripts/clean-ctr.sh to evict all images from the cache of the local container registries
  - Use /scripts/canary-frontend.sh to manage the release of a new frontend
- - Use /srcipts/gke-redirect-to-https.sh to force HTTPS on GKE
+ - Use /srcipts/install-nginx-ingress-ctrl to install nginx ingress controller

  (!)
 You might need to update some variables depending on your environement.
      These all follow the hashbang (2nd line of the script) until the first empty line.